Careers & Graduate Study in Statistics

 What Can I Do With a Statistics Major?

-- According to the Occupational Outlook Handbook, published by the Bureau of Labor Statistics, the number of jobs for statisticians is expected to increase through 2016.
+- According to the Occupational Outlook Handbook, the number of jobs for statisticians is expected to increase through 2016.

-- A 2011 CareerCast.com survey found that Statistician ranked 5th in a ranking of the 200 "best jobs" a college graduate can get today.
+- A 2011 CareerCast.com survey ranked "statistician" 5th of the 200 "best jobs" a college graduate can get today.

 - Statistician: The "really sexy job for the 2010s" Google's Chief Economist talks about the need for statisticians.